-Read and understand the Operator's Manual and all safety signs before supplying power to, operating, maintaining or adjusting the Conveyor.
+Read and understand the Operator's Manual and all safety signs before supplying power to, operating, maintaining or adjusting the Collecting Conveyor.

-- Only trained, competent persons shall operate the Conveyor.
+- 2. Only trained, competent persons shall operate the Collecting Conveyor.
 An untrained operator is not qualified to operate this machine. - 3.
 Provide a first-aid kit for use in case of an accident.
-Store in a highly visible place.

-4. Provide a fire extinguisher for use in case of an accident.
-Store in a highly visible place.

-- 5. Install and properly secure all guards and shields before operating. - Wear appropriate protective gear.
-This list includes but is not limited to: - Protective shoes with slip resistant soles
+Store in a highly visible place. - 4.
+Provide a fire extinguisher for use in case of an accident.
+Store in a highly visible place. - 5.
+Install and properly secure all guards and shields before operating. - 6.
+Wear appropriate protective gear.
+This list includes but is not limited to:

-- Heavy gloves - Hearing protection - Turn machine OFF, shut down and lockout power supply, relieve hydraulic pressure and wait for all moving parts to stop before servicing, adjusting, maintaining, repairing or cleaning.
+- Protective shoes with slip resistant soles Protective glasses - or goggles - Heavy gloves - Hearing protection - Turn machine OFF, shut down and lockout power supply, relieve hydraulic pressure and wait for all moving parts to stop before servicing, adjusting, maintaining, repairing or cleaning.
 (Safety lockout devices are available through your Mayo dealer parts department). - 8.
-Know the emergency medical center number for your area. - 9.
+Know the emergency medical center number for vour area. - 9.
 Review safety related items with all operators annually.